 The seed symbolizes not only extreme compression or concentration, but also implicit potential.
 Once the potential has been realized explicitly – as when you have chosen a word or metaphor to express your idea – the myriad other ways in which the idea could have been expressed are, as it were, hidden behind the one you chose.
 Perhaps this explains (or perhaps it conceals!) what is intimated by Thomas 83:

-Jesus says: ‘The images are visible to humanity, but the light within them is hidden in the image.
-The light of the Father will reveal itself, but his image is hidden by his light.’— (5G)
+Jesus said, “Images are visible to people, but the light within them is hidden in the image of the Father’s light.
+He will be disclosed, but his image is hidden by his light.”— (NHS)

 As a ‘hermeneutical key’ to the whole Gospel of Thomas, Marvin Meyer proposes that ‘what characterizes all these sayings is that they are all hidden, that is to say, they are all capable of interpretation and in fact require interpretation’ (Meyer 2003, 100).
 Of course, every text is ‘capable of interpretation,’ but what's unusual about an ‘open work’ like Thomas is its way of challenging you.
 And what happens if you meet the challenge?

 And he said: ‘Whoever finds the meaning of these words will not taste death.’